-How to remain profitable mining cryptocurrency in 2020
+How to maximize ASIC miner profitability in 2020

 During the first few years following the launch of bitcoin, mining was a highly profitable and relatively noncompetitive endeavor for those savvy enough to be involved.
 There was a ton of supply and not many miners, which meant they could solve blocks and reap the rewards relatively quickly and with rather low effort.